camlab-ethz/GEMS/README.md

 ```

-### Without precomputed interaction graphs
+## Run GEMS on PDBbind (without precomputed datasets)
 Download the PDBbind database from http://www.pdbbind.org.cn/.
 Then follow the steps below to construct a dataset of affinity-labelled interactions graphs and run trainining/inference.

-* **Prepare your data:** Save the PDB files and the SDF files in the same directory.
+* **Prepare your data:** Save all PDB and the SDF files (including CASF complexes) in the same directory.
 Each protein-ligand pair should share the same unique identifier (_ID_) as filenames to indicate they form a complex.
 For example, use filenames like _ID_.pdb and _ID_.sdf to represent the same complex.
-* **Prepare the labels:** Use the provided PDBbind data dictionary in this repository (`PDBbind_data/PDBbind_data_dict.json`) or parse the index file of the PDBbind database into a json dictionary (you can use `PDBbind_data/read_index_into_dict.py`, but you might have to adjust some paths)
+* **Prepare the labels:** Use the provided PDBbind data dictionary (`PDBbind_data/PDBbind_data_dict.json`) or parse the index file of PDBbind into a json dictionary (you can use `PDBbind_data/read_index_into_dict.py`, but you might have to adjust some paths)
-* **Run the data preparation** using the path to the directory containing your data (PDBs and SDFs) and the path to your labels (CSV or JSON dict) as input.
-This will generate a pytorch dataset of affinity-labelled interactions graphs featurized with ChemBERTa-77M, Ankh-base and ESM2-T6 embeddings.
+* **Compute Language Model Embeddings:** This will compute ChemBERTa, ANKH and ESM2 embeddings (as desired) and save them in your data directory.
+We recommend running these scripts on a GPU.

+    ChemBERTa:     ```python -m dataprep.chemberta_features --data_dir <path/to/data/dir> --model ChemBERTa-77M-MLM``` <br />
+    ANKH:          ```python -m dataprep.ankh_features --data_dir <path/to/data/dir> --ankh_base True``` <br />
+    ESM2:          ```python -m dataprep.esm_features --data_dir <path/to/data/dir> --esm_checkpoint t6``` <br />

+* **Run the graph construction:** This will construct graphs objects for all protein-ligand complexes in your data directory, incorporating language model embeddings.

     ```
-    python GEMS_dataprep_workflow.py --data_dir <your/data/directory> --y_data PDBbind_data_dict.json
+    python -m dataprep.graph_construction
+    --data_dir <data/dir>
+    --protein_embeddings ankh_base esm2_t6
+    --ligand_embeddings ChemBERTa_77M
+    ```

+* **Run the dataset construction:** You need to provide the path to the directory containing your data (--data_dir) and the path to save the dataset (--save_path).
+In addition, provide the split dictionary and the dataset (corresponding to a key in the dictionary) for which the PyTorch dataset should be contstructed.
+To include the labels, provide also the path to the JSON file containing the log_kd_ki values.
+Finally, add the protein embeddings and the ligand embeddings that should be used to featurize the graphs (any combination of the embeddings included in the graph construction process is possible).
+This will generate a pytorch dataset of affinity-labelled interactions graphs featurized with the desired language model embeddings.

+    **PDBbind training dataset:** Replace "train" with "casf2013" or "casf2016" to build datasets for CASF
+    ```
+    python -m dataprep.construct_dataset
+    --data_dir <data/dir>
+    --save_path <save/output/path/.pt>
+    --data_split PDBbind_data/data_splits/PDBbind_data_split.json
+    --dataset train
+    --data_dict PDBbind_data/PDBbind_data_dict.json
+    --protein_embeddings ankh_base esm2_t6
+    --ligand_embeddings ChemBERTa_77M
+    ```

+    **PDBbind CleanSplit training dataset:** Replace "train" with "casf2013" or "casf2016" to build datasets for CASF
+    ```
+    python -m dataprep.construct_dataset
+    --data_dir <data/dir>
+    --save_path <save/output/path/.pt>
+    --data_split PDBbind_data/data_splits/PDBbind_CleanSplit_data_split.json
+    --dataset train
+    --data_dict PDBbind_data/PDBbind_data_dict.json
+    --protein_embeddings ankh_base esm2_t6
+    --ligand_embeddings ChemBERTa_77M
     ```

 * **Inference:** Run the inference workflow using the generated pytorch dataset as input:
     ```